 This process continues until the Petitioner completes questioning all of his or her witnesses at which time he or she will “rest” their case.
 The Respondent will then begin his or her case in the same order of Direct Examination, Cross Examination by the other party, and then Redirect Examination by the Respondent.

 The parties will then present a Closing Argument summarizing the evidence presented, apply the facts of the case to the applicable law, and argue why their position should be adopted as the orders of the court.

-The judge will then either rule on the issues or may announce he or she will take the matter under advisement to issue a ruling sometime thereafter.
-A trial judge is required by the Arizona Constitution to issue a ruling within sixty (60) days of the date of your trial.
+The judge will then either rule on the issues or may announce he or she will take the matter under advisement to issue a ruling sometime after that.
+A trial judge is required by the Arizona Constitution to issue a decision within sixty (60) days of the date of your trial.

 The judge has the authority to restore a spouse to her maiden name at the time he or she signs the final Divorce Decree.
 The court’s order constitutes an official name change for that spouse.

 If you are in need of a divorce lawyer in Arizona, the family law firm of Hildebrand Law, PC is only a phone call away.
 Our attorneys handle all types of divorce cases in Arizona.
 Please call (480) 305-8300 if you wish to speak with our Arizona divorce lawyers or have additional questions regarding Arizona divorce laws.